Visit our Youtube Channel Click here!

 Free Children’s Program at the L.W.
 Paul Living History Farm

-Join us Saturday, May 4th, for a free 30 minute activity at the Farm!
+Join us Saturday, April 26th, for a free 30 minute activity at the Farm!
 Parents can sign children up for a half hour session between 9 AM-11 AM.
 Group sizes will be limited.
-In this session, children will learn about the importance of the barn owl to the farm family.
-We’ll also dissect real barn owl pellets to learn what these local birds of prey like to eat!
+Children will learn about a few of the common vegetables grown on the family farm and start a mini garden using recycled egg cartons.

 For information about available times and to register, contact Marian Calder at 843-915-7861 or email calder.marian@horrycountysc.gov .
 Available sessions are 9, 9:30, 10 or 10:30, please specify which session you would like upon registering.